rickyfili10/mojito/README.md

 This project is called "Mojito" beacuse while the developers were creating the project, they were drinking mojitos (maked with heart of @rickyfili10)

 # What's that?
-Mojito is an hacking tool for raspberry pi 0 w/wh that use wavseshare 1.44 inch lcd display.
+Mojito is an hacking project created only for educational purposes and runs on a raspberry pi 0 w/wh that use a wavseshare 1.44 inch lcd HAT display.
 It have a collection of hacking tools and it is based on Kali Linux.

 # DISCLAIMER
 ### Mojito is for educational purposes only.